jwrbm/hello-world/README.md

 # hello-world
-This is the tutorial repo
+This is the tutorial.
+I deleted the word repo.
 We never have enough time to go to the beach.
 My name is Jorin.
+This is my addition.